Garvit-Narula/laundry-service-fresh/test-app/README.md

-# Laundry Service Frontend
+# Laundry Express Frontend

-A Next.js frontend application for the Laundry Service platform.
+A Next.js frontend application for the Laundry Express platform.

 ## Features